Zhengyuanklaus/APAN5310/README.md

 ## Overview

-Dream Homes NYC is a real estate agency serving the Tri-State area (New York, New Jersey, and Connecticut) with multiple regional offices.
-The company facilitates property transactions, including buying, selling, and renting single-family homes, townhouses, and apartments.The project aims to design and implement a database that addresses current business needs and supports future data analysis and application development.
+Dream Homes NYC is a real estate agency with multiple regional offices serving the Tri-State area (New York, New Jersey, and Connecticut).
+The company facilitates property transactions, including buying, selling, and renting single-family homes, townhouses, and apartments.
+The project aims to design and implement a database that addresses current business needs and supports future data analysis and application development.
 The leadership envisions this system as a foundation for efficient data management and data-driven decision-making to fuel business growth.

 ## Technologies Used